lazicmarko/full_stack_open_2021/part1/README.md

-# Solutions for full stack open part1 exercises
+# Solutions for the full stack open part1 exercises

 link to the part contents: https://fullstackopen.com/en/part1